 The solid is allowed to dry out, often with a fan mechanism which dries the solid material as well as drawing away foul air.
 It will help if you have compostable material in the shape of sawdust or peat moss before you start using the compost toilet.

 Just a layer of about 2inches to start with.
 This type of material will do a lot to keep an open mixture and help air to get into the mix.
 This will help to speed up the composting process and reduce the risk of smell.
-You can get suitable carrier material for this purpose.
-Look for , or on Amazon.
+You can buy suitable carrier material for this purpose.

 These materials are supplied dry and it’s considered to be more effective if you make it moist before adding the human waste.
 This is to help the microorganisms get started because they can only function where there is moisture.
 So you need to add some water to the peat moss, coconut fibre or sawdust but don’t make it too wet.
 It just needs to be moist.